THURSDAY, MARCH 15TH

 - Lisa Hayles, Vice President, Institutional Investment Services, Boston Common Asset Management (moderator)

 - Ivan Frishberg, Vice President, Sustainability Banking, Amalgamated Bank

 - Brianna Murphy, Vice President, Shareholder Advocacy, Trillium Asset Management

 Technology and Educational Equity

-Impact investors are increasingly exploring the role of technology in the classroom.
-In this session, we will discuss what the classroom of tomorrow might look like and how technology plays into that vision.
-In particular, we will delve into the role technology plays in terms of equity within the educational system, with some believing that it can help level the playing field while others believe it will widen the achievement gap.
-Finally, we will explore what the limits of technology are.
+Impact investors are increasingly examining the role of technology in the classroom.
+In this session, we will discuss what the classroom of tomorrow might look like and how technology crafts that vision.
+In particular, we will delve into the potential for technology to play a key role within the educational system by contrasting possible positive, or negative, outcomes.
+Finally, we will explore what the limits to technology.
 What other interventions are needed that technology cannot provide?

 12:45 - 2:00 PM | Lunch

 Special Luncheon: Impact Investing in Sustainable Land Use